Donny8028/Swift-Animation/README.md

 ## Introduce
 Hi, I am Donny Ho,

 This is my Swift projects for practising animation, inspired by [Allen Wang](https://twitter.com/creativewang) [30 days of Swift](https://github.com/allenwong/30DaysofSwift), I started to following on him, and made these projects.
-Plus other subject of Swift, I spend nearly six months from a totally beginner.
-When you believe "Practice make perfect." thing, then nothing would ever defeat you.
-Hoping people like me as a beginner will make courage to do these things seem impossible.
+Plus other subjects of Swift, I'v spent nearly six months from a total beginner.
+And when you believe "Practice make perfect." thing, then nothing would ever defeat you.
+Hoping people like me as a beginner will make a good step to do these things seem impossible.

-## Project quick review
+## Projects quick review
 #####1.
 Animated Splash -
 ![GitHub](https://github.com/Donny8028/Swift-Animation/blob/master/Animated%20Splash/AnimationSpalsh.gif?raw=true)